Universal Dilation of Linear It\^o SDEs: Quantum Trajectories and Lindblad Simulation of Second Moments: Implementation via Lindblad Simulation Algorithms

-It is also possible to avoid restarting the evolution from $t=0$ for each $m$ by using a coherent mean-estimation (amplitude estimation) routine \cite{Rall2021} applied to the two-outcome measurement $\{\Pi_{\tilde l_h}\otimes I,\ I-\Pi_{\tilde l_h}\otimes I\}$, and then \emph{restore} $\rho'_{t_{m+1}}$ by uncomputing.
+It is also possible to avoid restarting the evolution from $t=0$ for each $m$ by employing a coherent mean-estimation (amplitude estimation) routine \cite{Rall2021} applied to the two-outcome measurement $\{\Pi_{\tilde l_h}\otimes I,\ I-\Pi_{\tilde l_h}\otimes I\}$, and subsequently \emph{restore} $\rho'_{t_{m+1}}$ via uncomputation.
 This latter approach is more efficient, and its overall complexity is summarized as follows,

 \begin{theorem}[Segment-wise Lindblad complexity] Fix $\tau=\Theta(1/K_{\max})$, $L=\lceil T/\tau\rceil$ and let $\Lambda_T= \tr(\Sigma_T)$.
 Assume: (i) for each segment, there is a Lindblad simulator that implements the CPTP map $\widetilde{\mathcal E}_m$ for time $\tau$ with cost $C_{\mathcal L,\tau}$ and diamond-norm error at most $\co(\varepsilon/(\Lambda_T L))$; (ii) the light-cone/window condition holds so that $P_{\mathrm{win}}\ge 1/4$; (iii) $\|O\|\le 1$, and we estimate $\nu:=\tr(\sigma_L O)$ from the final normalized state $\sigma_L$ using a standard expectation-estimation routine for observables \cite{rall2020quantum}, to additive error $\co(\varepsilon/\Lambda_T)$.